SkafteNicki/dtu_mlops/s1_development_environment/editor.md

 | Visual Studio Code | <https://code.visualstudio.com/>     | Support for multiple languages with fairly easy setup                    |
 | PyCharm            | <https://www.jetbrains.com/pycharm/> | An IDE for Python professionals.
 Will take a bit of time to get used to  |

-We highly recommend Visual Studio (VS) Code if you do not already have an editor installed (or just want to try something new).
-We therefore put additional effort into explaining VS Code.
+We recommend Visual Studio (VS) Code if you don't have an editor installed or want to try something new.
+The following sections will focus on explaining VS Code.

 Below, you can see an overview of the VS Code interface.